Matt-Harvill/assignment1-basics/writeup.md

 1. TinyStories tokenizer compression ratio: 2.20 bytes/token
 2. TinyStories compression ratio drops to 2.05 bytes/token on the OpenWeb text samples.
 This is because it wasn't trained to optimize for the distribution of byte pair merges in OpenWeb text.
 3. It is about 1MB/s which is decent!
 It would take 233 hours to tokenize the pile at this rate.
-4. So far I've tokenized TinyStories validation set.
-Now I'm tokenizing TinyStories training text.
+4. I tokenized TinyStories valid and train text.
 16 bits unsigned gives the range 0-65536 which encompasses both tokenizer vocab lengths.
 It's also half the storage of 32 bits per token.

+## 3 Transformer Language Model Architecture

+### Problem (linear): Implementing the linear module (1 point) ✅

+### Problem (embedding): Implement the embedding module (1 point)